 Application icon

-This function will remove an item from an open query database.
+This function will remove one or more items from an open query database.

 Click here for information on identifying an open database.

 The key is used to identify the item to be removed.
-If the key field starts with #, it should be followed by an integer in the range of 0 through Query Database Row Count-1 which is a named variable initialized when the database was opened.
+If the key field starts with #, it must be followed by an integer in the range of 0 through Query Database Row Count-1 which is a named variable initialized when the database was opened.
 This form species an absolute row number to be removed.
 Note if the database was opened Keyless, this is the only way an item will be removed.
-This statement supports a special form of the # format:

 #index,count